FoundryMC/Veil/wiki/Flare.md

 }
 ```

-#### Controllers and Global Controllers
+#### Host-Bound Controllers and Global Controllers

 When rendering an effect, an `EffectHost` has to be present,
-controllers collect data from these hosts to use it to evaluate `Property Modifiers`.
+host-bound controllers collect data from these hosts to use it to evaluate `Property Modifiers`.
 To do this, the `EffectHost#getValue` method is called with the name of the controller.

 Global controllers on the other hand, do not use a host, they gather their data locally.